boltma/boltma/README.md

 - I'm Xiaoyang Ma, a graduate student at Department of Electrical and Computer Engineering, Princeton University

+- currently advised by Prof. Naveen Verma and Prof. James Sturm, working on wireless systems with large-area electronics

 - previous member at Lab of Nanoscale Integrated Circuits and Systems (NICS), worked on FeFET-based circuits and architectures

 - previous member of software department at [EESAST](https://eesast.com), worked on web development